AnnaAxelsson051/AnnaAxelsson051/README.md

-Former lawyer who discovered my passion for software-development.
+Lawyer who discovered my passion for software-development.
 Coding mostly in Java, JavaScript, HTML and CSS.